-- European Fulfilment Network (EFN) – allows products to be stored in a local logistics centre so that orders can be dispatched from there to other European markets.
+- European Fulfilment Network (EFN) – allows the products to be stored in a local logistics center so that the orders can be dispatched from there to other European markets.

-- Multi-Country Inventory (MCI) – allows FBA units to be stored in logistics centres in a number of European countries.
+- Multi-Country Inventory (MCI) – allows FBA units to be stored in the logistics centers in a number of European countries.

-- Central Europe Programme – allows retailers who would store their products in warehouses in Germany to use logistics centres in Poland and the Czech Republic.
+- Central Europe Programme – allows retailers who would store their products in warehouses in Germany to use logistics centers in Poland and the Czech Republic.

-Interesting fact: Due to Brexit, from the 1st of January 2021 Amazon FBA does not process sales and inter-warehouse transfers between the UK and the European Union.
-If you want to use the FBA model in the UK you will need to register to the UK VAT and then send the goods to the warehouses located there.
+Interesting fact: Due to Brexit, on the 1st of January 2021 Amazon FBA stopped processing the sales and inter-warehouse transfers between the UK and the European Union.
+If you want to use the FBA model in the UK, you will need to register to the UK VAT and then send the goods to the warehouses located there.